 The terminating MGC MUST timestamp this message immediately upon receipt of an INVITE message with a routable set of dialed digits.
 If the MGC is integrated with the CMS, the terminating MGC MUST timestamp this message based on vendor proprietary trigger.
 The proprietary trigger MAY be based on when the IAM is transmitted.
-The Trunk\Number in the Trunk\Group\ID attribute in this message is the trunk group number used to formulate the first IAM transmitted to the Signaling Gateway that communicates with PSTN SS7 network for this call.
+The Trunk_Number in the Trunk_Group_ID attribute in this message is the trunk group number used to formulate the first IAM transmitted to the Signaling Gateway that communicates with PSTN SS7 network for this call.
 It is referenced to the first IAM because potentially due to reattempt handling another IAM may be attempted to complete the same call.

-Table 17.
-Signaling\Start Event Message
+Table 19.
+Signaling_Start Event Message

-Attribute Name Required or Optional Comment [Event Message Header] (see Table 34) R none Direction_indicator R none MTA_Endpoint_Name R If the originating CMS generates this message, this attribute MUST contain the endpoint name of the originating MTA.
-If the terminating CMS generates this message, this attribute MUST contain the endpoint name of the terminating MTA.
-If the originating MGC generates this message, this attribute MAY contain the endpoint ID of the originating MG.
-If the terminating MGC generates this message, this attribute MAY contain the endpoint ID of the terminating MGC generates this message, this attribute MAY contain the endpoint ID of the terminating MG.
-Calling_Party_Number R none Called_Party_Number R terminating address (E.164 [9] format) Routing_Number R routable number Location_Routing_Number 0 This attribute MUST be included for local number portability use.
-Carrier_Identification_Code 0 This attribute MUST be included when the MGC generates this message.
-Trunk_Group_ID 0 This attribute MUST be included when the MGC generates this message.
-Intl_Code О This attribute MUST be included for call origination of an internationally routed call.
-Dial_Around_Code 0 This attribute MUST be included for call origination where the inter-exchange carrier was specified by keying in a dial-around code (e.g., 1010288).
+Attribute Name Required or Optional Comment EM_Header (see Table 36) R The EM_Header attribute MUST be present as the first attribute of the EM.
+Direction_Indicator R The Direction_Indicator attribute MUST be present.
+MTA_Endpoint_Name R If the originating CMS generates this message, MTA_Endpoint_Name attribute MUST contain the endpoint name of the originating MTA.
+If the terminating CMS generates this message, MTA_Endpoint_Name attribute MUST contain the endpoint name of the terminating MTA.
+If the originating MGC generates this message, MTA_Endpoint_Name attribute MAY contain the endpoint ID of the originating MG.
+If the terminating MGC generates this message, the MTA_Endpoint_Name attribute MAY contain the endpoint ID of the terminating MGC.
+Calling_Party_Number 0 The Calling_Party_Number attribute MUST be included in the Signaling_Start Event Message whenever it is available in SS7 or CMSS signaling.
+For example, in the off-net to on-net scenario, this attribute may not be present when the Originating MGC and Terminating CMS do not have the Calling Party Number attribute available from SS7 signaling.
+Called_Party_Number R The Called_Party_Number attribute MUST be present, it indicates terminating address (E.164 [9] format) Routing_Number R The Routing_Number attribute MUST be present, it indicates a routable number Location_Routing_Number О The Location_Routing_Number attribute MUST be included for local number portability use Carrier_Identification_Code 0 The Carrier_Identification_Code attribute MUST be included when the MGC generates this message Trunk_Group_ID 0 .The Trunk_Group_ID attribute MUST be included when the MGC generates this message Intl_Code О The Intl_Code attribute MUST be included for call origination of an internationally routed call.
+Dial_Around_Code 0 The Dial_Around_Code attribute MUST be included for call origination where the interexchange carrier was specified by keying in a dial-around code (e.g., 1010288).

-9.5 Signaling\Stop
+9.5 Signaling_Stop

 This Event Message indicates the time at which signaling terminates.
 It is intended to capture the point at which the NE processes the final signaling message for the call.
-A Signaling\Stop message MUST NOT be generated unless a Signaling\Start message with the same BCID has been generated for the call .
-A Signaling\Stop message MUST be generated if a Signaling\Start message with the same BCID has been generated for the call (in exception cases, this may be the result of a proprietary time-out or clean-up process).
+A Signaling_Stop message MUST NOT be generated unless a Signaling_Start message with the same BCID has been generated for the call.
+A Signaling_Stop message MUST be generated if a Signaling_Start message with the same BCID has been generated for the call (in exception cases, this may be the result of a proprietary time-out or clean-up process).